milesrichardson/shonion/README.md

 Paste that into a terminal somewhere else, pour yourself some Red Bull, and you'll end up in a stable shell session on the remote machine!

+When you're done, you could kill the server from your SSH session with by finding the PID (look for `sshd`), which is the foregrounded process in the tty that called it (usually a CI runner script), and once it stops the script should exit too.
+You could also just cancel the CI job.
+But be mindful of the fact that every minute in the shell is a minute the CI runner is active.

 ## How it works

 - **The CI machine** runs `./shonion.sh --listen` which:

-  - downloads and installs and dependencies required
+  - installs any dependencies required with OS package manager if it can find it
-  - downloads the static `shonion` binary to `~/.shonion/shonion`
+  - downloads the static `shonion` binary from this repo to `~/.shonion/shonion`
-  - runs the `shonion` binary in the background with default parameters to
+  - runs the `shonion` binary in the background with default parameters to:
     - run a SOCKS proxy on `127.0.0.1:19050`
     - create an Onion v3 service port forwarding `:34567` to `127.0.0.1:5678`
   - waits for connectivity to the Tor network including successful `.onion` connection back to itself